The great, green homes challenge: Retrofitting for warmer, safer homes

 In this webinar, hosted jointly by the Good Home Inquiry and the Federation of Master Builders, we examined policies that can transform our housing stock and make the most of investment in energy retrofit to secure the widest benefits for citizens, public services, jobs and the economy.

 How can we deliver such a major overhaul of our housing stock?
 The Good Home Inquiry’s Chair, David Orr, has set out a proposal for a national organisation delivering at a local level - you can read the blog here ahead of the event.

 Last month the Construction Industry Council published a paper setting out the case for the UK Government, working in partnership with industry, finance, and other community based bodies to introduce a national retrofit strategy to make our existing homes greener and more energy and water efficient.

-As the UN Climate Change Conference approaches, we will discuss the comprehensive action needed to improve our homes.
+As the UN Climate Change Conference approaches, we discussed the comprehensive action needed to improve our homes.

 Chair: David Orr CBE, Chair of the Good Home Inquiry

 Brian Berry, Chief Executive, Federation of Master Builders